-10. 110(a)(2)(J) Consultation with Government Officials, Public Notification, and PSD and Visibility Protection: EPA is proposing to approve Georgia's infrastructure SIP submission for the 2010 1-hour SO2 NAAQS with respect to the general requirement in section 110(a)(2)(J) to include a program in the SIP that complies with the applicable consultation requirements of section 121, the public notification requirements of section 127, PSD and visibility protection.
-EPA's rationale for applicable consultation requirements of section 121, the public notification requirements of section 127, PSD, and visibility is described below.
+10. 110(a)(2)(J) Consultation with Government Officials, Public

+Notification, and PSD and Visibility

+Protection: EPA is proposing to approve

+Mississippi's infrastructure SIP

+submission for the 2010 1-hour SO2

+NAAQS with respect to the general

+requirement in section 110(a)(2)(J) to

+include a program in the SIP that

+provides for meeting the applicable

+consultation requirements of section

+121, the public notification

+requirements of section 127, PSD, and

+visibility protection.
+EPA's rationale for

+each sub-element is described below.